2022 Animal Services Degree Guide

-Animal Services graduates between 2015-2017 reported earning an average of $19,660 in the 2017-2018 timeframe.
+Recently graduated animal services students earned an average of $19,660 in 2017-2018.
 Earnings can range from as low as $13,600 to as high as $27,100.
 As you might expect, salaries for animal services graduates vary depending on the level of education that was acquired.

 |Occupation Name||Median Average Salary|

 With over 90 different animal services degree programs to choose from, finding the best fit for you can be a challenge.
 Fortunately you have come to the right place.
 We have analyzed all of these schools to come up with hundreds of unbiased animal services school rankings to help you with this.

 One of 16 majors within the Agriculture & Agriculture Operations area of study, Animal Services has other similar majors worth exploring.

 |Agricultural & Domestic Animal Services||26|